-Appeals concerning awards designated as REQUIRING AN APPLICATION in the awards listing, must be directed to the Manager of Financial Aid in the Enrolment Services office.
+Appeals concerning awards designated as REQUIRING AN APPLICATION in the awards listing, must be directed to the Awards and Financial Aid office.

-Appeals are only granted in exceptional circumstances, such as medical or personal emergencies, and require documentation.
-Not being aware of deadlines is not considered a valid ground for an appeal since all deadlines are published within the Academic Calendar as well as online at kingsu.ca.
+Appeals are only granted in exceptional circumstances, not being aware of deadlines is not considered a valid ground for an appeal since all deadlines are published within the Academic Calendar as well as online at kingsu.ca.